 Visitors traveling to Bar Harbor can also explore the five additional lighthouses located on Mount Desert Island.
 The Mount Desert Rock Light and Great Duck Island Light are owned by a local college and allow students to study the area's whale population and nesting seabirds.
 Additional local lighthouses include Bear Island Light (located at the entrance to Northeast Harbor), Egg Rock Light (which is closed to the public and best viewed by boat), and Isle au Haut Light (accessible by ferry from Stonington).

-All of these historic lighthouses can be viewed and photographed on local boat tours that reveal their incredible histories.
-Guests of the Harborside are strongly encouraged to experience these unique treasures during their stay at our Bar Harbor hotel.
+These historic lighthouses can be viewed and photographed on local boat tours that reveal their incredible histories.

 One of the best ways to explore downtown Bar Harbor is on foot.
 A historic walking tour of Bar Harbor starts in the Village Green and guides you past 25 structures, including some of the city’s elegant mansions, churches and municipal buildings.
 The best part?
 The tour only includes three rights and three lefts, making it hard to get lost.
 The tour ends back at the Village Green.